Building a simple ZK project on TON

 }

-And the last part is the groth16Verify function which is required to check the validity of the proof sent to the contract.
+And the last part is the groth16Verify function that verifies the validity of the proof sent to the contract.

 () groth16Verify(